whoisashraf/Countries-of-the-world/README.md

 # Country API Practice Project

 This project is a practice exercise for using a Country API to retrieve and display information about different countries.
-The project includes HTML, CSS, and JavaScript files.
+The project includes HTML and JavaScript files.

 ## HTML Structure